-Poorly Written Duty Statement New and Improved Duty Statement(s) Maintains the departmental web site.
-Web Page Development -Consults with department managers and technical staff in determining web page content and layout. -Creates web pages using HTML and graphics editors to produce web pages that meet the needs of the department. -Creates and maintains web page templates and guidelines. -Trains department web managers in web page development using various training tools, giving them a basic understanding of HTML and web page design. -Assists department web managers by answering design and coding questions so departments can develop and maintain their own web pages.
-Web Page Maintenance -Reviews department's web pages to ensure that they meet department guidelinesMaintains web pages by reviewing their content and links and editing them as appropriate to ensure web pages are timely and accurate.
-Network and Software Maintenance -Manages web server security for users and virtual web servers to ensure the proper access and availability of the web serverRepairs net stations by troubleshooting and performing minor repairs to hardware and system software setup ensuring the availability of net stations to studentsEvaluates web development tool software by researching, loading, and testing the software.
+Poorly Written Duty Statement New and Improved Duty Statement(s) Poorly Written Duty Statement Maintains the departmental web site.
+New and Improved Duty Statement(s)Web Page Development -Consults with department managers and technical staff in determining web page content and layout. -Creates web pages using HTML and graphics editors to produce web pages that meet the needs of the department. -Creates and maintains web page templates and guidelines. -Trains department web managers in web page development using various training tools, giving them a basic understanding of HTML and web page design. -Assists department web managers by answering design and coding questions so departments can develop and maintain their own web pages.Web Page Maintenance -Reviews department's web pages to ensure that they meet department guidelinesMaintains web pages by reviewing their content and links and editing them as appropriate to ensure web pages are timely and accurate.Network and Software Maintenance -Manages web server security for users and virtual web servers to ensure the proper access and availability of the web server. -Repairs net stations by troubleshooting and performing minor repairs to hardware and performing minor repairs to nardware and system software setup ensuring the availability of net stations to students. -Evaluates web development tool software by researching, loading, and testing the software.